OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/install-and-configure-drupal.md

 ## Summary

-If you want to integrate Gatsby and Drupal you'll have to get a Drupal site up-and-running in a location that Gatsby can access it.
-Then install the JSON API module, and make a couple of configuration changes.
+If you want to integrate Gatsby and Drupal you'll have to get a Drupal site up-and-running in a location that Gatsby can access.
+Then install the JSON API module and make a couple of configuration changes.

 In this tutorial we'll:

 - Install the latest version of Drupal 8
 - Install the contributed modules required to facilitate interaction with Gatsby
-- Make some configuration changes in Drupal required to allow Gatsby to access data
+- Make some configuration changes in Drupal to allow Gatsby to access data

 By the end of this tutorial you should have a working Drupal 8 site with some demo content that you can use as a backend data source for your Gatsby project.
-As well as a solid understanding of what's required to get any Drupal site into a state that it can work with Gatsby.
+You should clearly understand what's required to get any Drupal site into a state that can work with Gatsby.

 ## Goal